Renewable gas

 Gas Networks Ireland successfully injected locally produced biomethane into the gas network for the first time at Ireland’s first purpose-built injection facility in Cush Co.
 Kildare.
 The dedicated renewable gas entry point in Cush commenced commercial flows in May 2020 and joined Corrib as the only indigenous gas source on Ireland’s network following the closure of the Kinsale Head gas field.
 Once flowing at maximum capacity, Cush will have the capability to supply renewable gas to approximately 11,000 homes.

 Gas Networks Ireland is expected to begin construction of Ireland’s first large-scale renewable gas injection facility in Mitchelstown, Co.
-Cork next summer as part of the €30 million Green Renewable Agricultural Zero Emissions (GRAZE) renewable gas project.
+Cork later this year as part of the €30 million Green Renewable Agricultural Zero Emissions (GRAZE) renewable gas project.

 The GRAZE project is led by Gas Networks Ireland and is supported by more than €8.4m in funding from the climate action fund, as part of the Government’s national energy security framework.
 The new facility will receive and inject carbon neutral renewable biomethane made from farm and food waste through a process call anaerobic digestion – from up to 20 local farm-based producers.